A movie about former Uber engineer Susan Fowler is reportedly being shopped around

 For Fowler — who, reached for comment, pointed us to her agent — it must seem a sweetly surreal victory.

 So what do we know so far about what’s cooking?
-According to Deadline, Fowler has “pledged her life rights” to a movie pitch that will be written by Oscar-nominated “Hidden Figures” screenwriter Allison Schroeder and produced by former Disney executive Kristin Burr in “what is being described as a potential ‘Erin Brockovich’ meets ‘The Social Network,'” says Deadline.
+According to Deadline, Fowler has “pledged her life rights” to a movie pitch that will be written by Oscar-nominated “Hidden Figures” screenwriter Allison Schroeder and produced by former Disney executive Kristin Burr in “what is being described as a potential ‘Erin Brockovich’ meets ‘The Social Network,’ ” says Deadline.

 It isn’t clear how many studios the seven-year-old, L.A.-based talent agency representing her, called Verve, has approached.